 photo of photo by Jonathan Chacón

-She has received awards and fellowships from the National Endowment for the Arts, Bread Loaf Writers Conference, MacDowell, the Wurlitzer Foundation, Indigenous Nations Poets, and the Hugo House.
+She has received awards and fellowships from the National Endowment for the Arts, MacDowell, Bread Loaf Writers Conference, Wurlitzer Foundation, Indigenous Nations Poets, and the Hugo House.

-She was born and raised in Oregon; she is Ihánktoŋwan Dakota & a direct descendant of the Standing Rock Sioux Tribe.
+Born and raised in Oregon, she is a direct descendant of the Standing Rock Sioux Tribe (Ihánktoŋwan Dakota).
 She lives in Los Angeles.